TiarkRompf/lancet/README.md

 ### Disclaimers

-One of more authors are employees of Oracle Labs.
+One or more authors are employees of Oracle Labs.
 The views expressed here are their own and do not necessarily reflect the views of Oracle.